Kate-Veronica/Candy-Distribution-Optimization-System/README.md

-# Candy-Distribution-Optimization-System
+# Factory Reallocation & Sales Optimization System – Nassau Candy Distributor

 ## Overview:
-This project predicts sales for Nassau Candy Distributor based on historical order data.
-Using a trained **Linear Regression model**, the system provides an interactive **Streamlit dashboard** that allows users to filter data, view analytics, and generate sales predictions in real-time.
+This project predicts sales for Nassau Candy Distributor based on historical order data and provides an **interactive Streamlit dashboard** for decision-making.
+Users can explore different product, category, and region combinations, generate predictions, and download results for analysis.
+The system supports **scenario simulations** and robust handling of unmatched or empty filters.

-The dashboard is robust and user-friendly:
-- Handles all Category + Region selections, including unmatched or empty combinations.
-- Automatically shows closest matching data when exact matches are not available.
-- Optimized with caching for fast filter updates and predictions.

 ## Features
 - Predicts sales for each order based on multiple features.
-- Interactive filters for **Category** and **Region**.
+- Interactive filters for **Category**,**Region** and **Ship Mode**.
 - Displays predictions directly in the dashboard.
 - Downloadable CSVs for **filtered data** and **predictions**.
 - Handles edge cases with unmatched filters gracefully.